ev3dev/ev3dev.github.io/docs/getting-started.md

 ## Step 7: Choose a programming language and write some code

+{% include icon.html type="info" %}
+If you were sent here from a language- or framework-specific webpage, you can skip this step and return there for further instructions.
+{: .alert .alert-info }

 The brick can run the vast majority of popular programming languages, so your favorite language is probably supported.
 Pick your language and write some code!

 <a class="btn btn-md btn-primary" href="/docs/programming-languages"><span class="glyphicon glyphicon-console"></span> See the available programming languages</a>

 {% include end-section.html %}